syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/resizing.md

 # Ribbon Resizing

-By extending or collapsing groups, The Ribbon effectively controls available space, with larger groups collapsing first during resizing.
+By extending or collapsing groups, the Ribbon effectively controls available space, with larger groups collapsing first during resizing.
 Users can create a unique Ribbon by altering the grouping order to suit their needs.

 ## Defining items allowed size